Three Hurricanes changes for Rebels clash

 Vince Aso comes off the bench to replace centre Proctor, reuniting the brilliant midfield pairing of 2017.

-Last year Aso scored 14 Super Rugby tries, a figure only bettered by teammate Ngani Laumape's competition record-equalling 15.
+Last year Aso scored 14 Super Rugby, a figure only bettered by second five-eighth team-mate Ngani Laumape's competition record-equalling 15.

 Fifita comes in for Scotsman Murray Douglas at lock.